kgalliher/arcgis-projects/parcels-jsapi/Parcels-Digitize-Build/readme.md

-# FabricESM
+# Parcel Fabric - Digitize/Build Parcels

-`FabricESM` is a TypeScript application that provides a user interface to select parcels in a parcel fabric, run the Merge function from the parcelfabricserver REST endpoint, and update specific attributes of the new parcel.
+`Parcels-Digitize-Build` is a TypeScript application that allows a user to build closed loops of lines or polygons into parcels.
+This sample makes use of the standard Editor widget to draw lines or polygons; the `ParcelFabricServer/createSeeds` function to detect closed loops and insert parcel polygons and the `ParcelFabricServer/Build` function to finish the parcel creation process

 ## Installation